Shipstone-Consulting/farcaster-frames-intro/README.md

-Frames are an innovative way to add new functionality to Farcaster's social media tools.
+Frames are an innovative way to add functionality to Farcaster casts.

 Check out the frame specification here: https://docs.farcaster.xyz/reference/frames/spec